kjappelbaum/mofdscribe/docs/source/getting_started.rst

     computational overhead.
     Note that the choice of the k is not trivial, and k=5 is a pragmatic choice, for more details see [Raschka]_.

+    Also not that the errorbars one estimates via the standard error of k-fold crossvalidation are often too small.
+[Varoquaux]_ However, as [Varoquaux]_ writes

+        Cross-validation is not a silver bullet.
+However, it is the best tool available, because it is the only non-parametric method to test for model generalization.

 For running a benchmark with your model, your model must be in the form of a class with `fit(idx, structures, y)` and `predict(idx, structures)` methods, for example

 .. code-block:: python